6 Essential Bodyweight Exercises For Runners

 How to perform the pushup:

-• Like the plank, pick a flat spot on the ground you can lie face down.
+1. Like the plank, pick a flat spot on the ground to lie face down.

-• Using your chest and triceps, extend your arms and push yourself upwards with your only other point of contact with the ground being your toes.
+3. Using your chest and triceps, extend your arms and push yourself upwards.
+Your only other point of contact with the ground is your toes.

-• Extend your arms to full extension and then lower yourself to the ground, but don’t allow your body to touch it.
+4. Extend your arms to full extension and lower yourself to the ground, but don’t allow your body to touch it.
 Keep your chest around 2 inches off the ground.

-Points to note: your body should be straight through the movement.
-Think of it as a moving plank and it will make more sense as to your bodily movements.
+Note: your body should be straight through the movement.
+Think of it as a moving plank.

 If you struggle to do a pushup, to begin with, start by performing them on your knees before moving to your toes.
-This will make it easier whilst you progress through the movement.
+This will make it easier while you progress through the movement.

 Takeaways – Bodyweight Exercises For Runners